kt-phan/Letter-to-sound-predictor/README.md

 ```bash
 python pipeline/02a_em_step.py
 ```
-The matrix A is then used to generate alignments using dynamic programming where we try to maximize the total association scores.
-Running the followign script will pexcecute the alignment process:
+The matrix A is then used to generate alignments using dynamic programming, in which we try to maximize the total association scores.
+Running the following script will excecute the alignment process:
 ```bash
 python pipeline/02b_align.py
 ```